 Here are some ideas for visiting Athens with your baby.
 I suggest walks and museums or site visits around the city’s centre.
 Each day you can choose a different itinerary suitable for strollers and babies.
-In the summer season, divide the day by two: Start your visit around 8am the morning, have a break around 2pm and continue around 5pm until night.
+In summer, divide the day by two: Start your visit around 8am in the morning, have a break around 2pm and continue around 5pm until night.
 Yes, you can explore Athens with your baby!

 – Syntagma Square and the Greek Parliament: Begin your journey at the main fountain square.
 Across the street you can see the Greek Parliament, where Evzones, an elite ceremonial unit that guards the Greek Tomb of the Unknown Soldier, change every hour by following a very precise saluting choreography and an incredible synchronization.
 It’s absolutely worth seeing!

 – Restaurant Avocado (+ bio shop): This is a small vegetarian restaurant (reserve a table at avocadoathens.com – phone: +30 2103237878).
-Avocado Restaurant serves healthy Mediterrean food.
-The tables are low and you can seat on pillows too.
+Avocado Restaurant serves healthy Mediterranean food.
+The tables are low, and you can seat on pillows too.
 There is a changing table in the toilettes.

 – A walk from Ermou street to Monastiraki square: Ermou, one of the first streets to be designed in modern Athens, is a pedestrian zone that connects the Parliament with Kerammeikos, by passing through Monastiraki and Psyri.
 The first part of the street is full of shops and just before reaching Monastiraki, you’ll have the chance to see one of the oldest churches of Athens, the Byzantine Church of Panaghia Kapnikarea, originally built around the 11th century that stands right in the middle of the street.